 Humanitarian Organizations may conduct fundraising events and campaigns by adhering to the Fundraising Regulations that are issued by the Authority in line with the laws and regulations regulating the raising of donations in the Emirate of Dubai.
 Commercial Entities are not allowed to conduct fundraising activities.

 Humanitarian Organizations are not allowed to announce fundraising events or campaigns or any direct donation through any communication tool without first obtaining the approval of the Authority and the Relevant Authorities.

-In the event of a high impact disaster (natural or complex emergency) and in case of need for filling humanitarian gaps, the Authority shall pro-actively activate an internal Task Force for the purpose of strengthening the Humanitarian Organizations’ response capacities.
-The Emergency Task Force Policy, Standard Operating Procedures and related Delegation of Authorities issued by the Authority shall govern the Task Force.
+In the event of a high impact disaster (natural or complex emergency) and in case of need for filling humanitarian gaps, the Authority shall proactively activate an internal Task Force for strengthening the Humanitarian Organizations’ response capacities.
+The Emergency Task Force shall be governed by internal documents issued by the Authority.

 Section 11- Awareness and Public Social Activities